DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture3.md

 This week we want to price an FRA, which involves calculating the theoretically correct fixed rate k.

-> - positive for receiver, is the fixed rate k is higher than the spot rate of the market $r$
+> - positive for receiver, is the fixed rate $k$ is higher than the spot rate of the market $r$
 >   - vice versa for a payer, positive payoff is they 'lock in' a lower fixed rate $k$

-The key insight is that the fixed rate k is set so that the time t = 0 value of a FRA is 0 to both the fixed rate receiver and payer.
+The key insight is that the fixed rate $k$ is set so that the time $t = 0$ value of a FRA is $0$ to both the fixed rate receiver and payer.

-So we want to calculate the time t = 0 values of a FRA to both parties:
+So we want to calculate the time $t = 0$ values of a FRA to both parties:
 - The *fixed rate receiver* of a $T_{1} \times T_{2}$ FRA hypothetically agrees to pay $F$ at time $T_1$ and *receive* $F(1 + kT)$ at time $T_2$.
 - These cashflows are risk free so their present value is